Capacity Planning in Stable Matching: Model

-We formalize the stable matching problem using school choice as an illustrating example.
-Let $\S=\{s_1,\ldots, s_n\}$ be the set of $n$ students, and let $\C=\{c_1,\ldots, c_m\}$ be the set of $m$ schools.\footnote{To facilitate the exposition, we assume that all students belong to the same grade, e.g., pre-kindergarten.} Each student \(s\in \S\) reports a strict preference order \(\succ_s\) over the elements in \(\C \cup \lrl{\emptyset}\).
-Note that we allow for \(\emptyset \succ_s c\) for some \(c\in \C\), so students may not include all schools in their preference list.
-In a slight abuse of notation, we use \(\lra{\succ_s}\) to represent the number of schools to which student \(s\) applies and prefers compared to being unassigned, and we use \(c'\succeq_s c\) to represent that either \(c'\succ c\) or that \(c'=c\).
-On the other side of the market, each school $c \in \C$ ranks the set of students that applied to it according to a strict order \(\succ_c\).
-Moreover, we assume that each school \(c\in \C\) has a capacity of \(q_c\in\ZZ_+\) seats, and we assume that \(\emptyset\) has a sufficiently large capacity.
+Let $\S=\{s_1,\ldots, s_n\}$ be the set of $n$ students, and let $\C=\{c_1,\ldots, c_m\}$ be the set of $m$ schools.
+To facilitate the exposition, we assume all students belong to the same grade, \eg, Pre-K. On the one side of the market, each school $c \in \C\cup \lrl{\emptyset}$ ranks the students that applied to it according to a strict order \(\succ_c\).
+Moreover, we assume that each school \(c\in \C\) has a capacity \(q_c\in\ZZ_+\).
+When clear from the context, we extend the set of schools to include the outside option of being unassigned, which we denote by $\emptyset$, and we assume that its capacity is sufficiently high (\eg, $q_\emptyset = \lra{\S}$) so every student can potentially be unassigned.
+Finally, throughout the rest of the paper, we use bold notation to denote vectors/matrices of elements (parameters and variables) and italic notation for one-dimensional ones, \eg, $\mathbf{q} = \lrl{q_c}_{c\in \C\cup \lrl{\emptyset}}$.